emacsway/emacsway.github.io/_sources/about/bibliography.txt

 - "Web API Design Crafting Interfaces that Developers Love" by Brian Mulloy
 - "REST API Design Rulebook" by Mark Massé
 - "`Category Theory for Programmers <https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/>`__" by Bartosz Milewski (`unofficial PDF and LaTeX source <https://github.com/hmemcpy/milewski-ctfp-pdf>`__)
-- "The Art Of Computer Programming" Volume 1 3d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 1: Fundamental Algorithms" 3d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 1, Fascicle 1: MMIX; A RISC Computer for the New Millennium" 1st edition by Donald Knuth
+- "The Art of Computer Programming, Volume 2, Seminumerical Algorithms" 3rd edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 3, Sorting and Searching" 2nd edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 0: Introduction to Combinatorial Algorithms and Boolean Functions" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 1: Bitwise Tricks & Techniques; Binary Decision Diagrams" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 2: Generating All Tuples and Permutations" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 3: Generating All Combinations and Partitions Paperback" 1st edition by Donald E. Knuth
+- "Art of Computer Programming, Volume 4, Fascicle 4: Generating All Trees; History of Combinatorial Generation 1st edition by Donald E. Knuth
-- "The Art Of Computer Programming" Volume 2 3d edition by Donald Knuth
+- "The Art of Computer Programming" Volume 4, Fascicle 5: Mathematical Preliminaries Redux; Introduction to Backtracking; Dancing Links" 1st edition by Donald E. Knuth
+- "The Art of Computer Programming, Volume 4, Fascicle 6: Satisfiability" 1st edition by Donald E. Knuth
-- "The Art Of Computer Programming" Volume 3 2d edition by Donald Knuth
+- "The Art of Computer Programming, Volume 4A, Combinatorial Algorithms, Part 1" 1st edition by Donald E. Knuth
 - "Pattern-Oriented Software Architecture: A System of Patterns, Volume 1" by Frank Buschmann, Regine Meunier, Hans Rohnert, Peter Sommerlad, Michael Stal
 - "Pattern-Oriented Software Architecture: Patterns for Concurrent and Networked Objects, Volume 2" by Douglas C. Schmidt, Michael Stal, Hans Rohnert, Frank Buschmann
 - "Pattern-Oriented Software Architecture: Patterns for Resource Management, Volume 3" by Michael Kircher, Prashant Jain